 - When you pick up materials off the ground, try supporting yourself by leaning on something while lifting.

 Also donâ€™t bend over; instead, kneel on one knee and pull the load up on to your knee before standing.
 Make sure to wear knee pads when you kneel.

 “Can we fix it?
 Yes, we can!”

-If you think we could possibly help you and you would like to book an appointment at our Devizes, Pewsey or Amesbury Clinics or you’d like some further information, please call us on 07737 416906.
+If you think we could possibly help you and you would like to book an appointment at our Devizes or Pewsey Clinics or you’d like some further information, please call us on 07737 416906.